 What should Nissan Maxima tire pressure be?

 Recommended tire pressure for Nissan Maxima tires ranges from 32 psi to 35 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Where do I find recommended tire inflation pressures for Nissan Maxima?
+Where to find recommended tire pressure for Nissan Maxima?

 What is recommended winter tire pressure for Nissan Maxima?

-Recommended tire pressure for Nissan Maxima is the same for any season, but you may inflate your Nissan Maxima tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Nissan Maxima tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Nissan Maxima tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Nissan Maxima tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Nissan Maxima equipped with Tire Pressure Monitoring System (TPMS)?